 - Antibiotics.
 These kill infections caused by bacteria.
 You may need antibiotics to help prevent infections in you and your baby if you have Group B strep infection or if you have preterm premature rupture of membranes (also called PPROM).
 PPROM is when the sac around your baby breaks before 37 weeks of pregnancy.

 - Tocolytics.
 These slow or stop labor contractions.
 Tocolytics may delay labor, often for just a few days.
 This delay may give you time to get treatment with ACS or to get to a hospital with a neonatal intensive care unit (also called a NICU).
 This is the nursery in a hospital where newborns get medical care.
 One kind of tocolytic called magnesium sulfate shouldn’t be used for more than 5 to 7 days.
 Using this medicine for a longer time may lead to low levels of calcium and bone problems in your baby.
 And if you have a health condition, like a heart problem or severe preeclampsia, some tocolytics may not be safe for you.
-Preeclampsia is a condition that happens only during pregnancy (after the 20th week) or right after pregnancy.
+Preeclampsia is a condition that can happen after the 20th week of pregnancy or right after pregnancy.
 It’s when a pregnant woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working properly.
 Some of these signs include having protein in the urine, changes in vision and severe headache.